Background

 This is right on the edge of “honest probing,” as this argument sort of presupposes that no religion is true.
 No one would ever use “if you were born in 500 BC, you wouldn’t believe in quantum physics” as an argument against the truth of quantum physics.

 That said, the deeper argument here is that if God were real, He wouldn’t allow so many religions to exist and “muddy the water.”
 But this is sort of a less-compelling version of the argument from evil.
 If God is real, He clearly allows bad things to happen, and actions have real consequences.
 People have the ability to start false religions and drag people away from the true one.
 The only real question is whether there’s any good, logical reason to believe some particular religion over the others.
-If there is, that’s the right one, regardless of how many others there are.
+If there is, that’s the right one.
 If there isn’t, it isn’t.
 And hey, if you’re interested in that, it’s your lucky day – I’ve dedicated an entire section of my website to looking at the evidence for every secular, spiritual, and religious belief system to answer this very question.

 Kind of Smug